zulip/zulip/docs/tutorials/new-feature-tutorial.md

 "Other settings" (`other_settings`) subsection.

-_If you're not sure in which section your feature belongs, it's better to discuss it in [The Zulip developer community](https://zulip.com/developer-community/) before implementing it._
+_If you're not sure in which section your feature belongs, it's better to discuss it in [the Zulip developer community](https://zulip.com/developer-community/) before implementing it._

 Note that some settings, like `realm_msg_edit_limit_setting`,